Mike Enriquez

 Miguel "Mike" Castro Enriquez (September 29, 1951 – August 29, 2023) was a Filipino broadcast journalist and television presenter.
 He started his career as a radio broadcaster in 1969, and after signing with GMA Network in 1995, he became an anchor for Saksi, GMA Network News and 24 Oras.
 He was also the Consultant for radio operations of GMA Network, and president of the network's regional and radio subsidiary, RGMA Network Inc., and the Station Manager of Super Radyo DZBB 594 AM.

 Enriquez was regarded as one of the most influential journalists in the Philippines and a "pillar" of the Philippine broadcasting industry.

-Early life
+Early life and education

 Miguel Castro Enriquez, the first of three siblings, was born on September 29, 1951, in Santa Ana, Manila.
 He used the term "destructive to a certain extent" to describe his curiosity-filled, active childhood.
 Enriquez initially wanted to become a priest, which was rejected by his parents.

 Enriquez finished his elementary and high school education at La Salle Green Hills.
 Instead, he was enrolled at De La Salle College (now De La Salle University), taking up AB Liberal Arts and BS Commerce.
 Enriquez finished his degree in 1973 and taught broadcast management classes at the university.